hexbus/TI99_64K_Cartridge_Board/README.md

 If you make any changes and would like to share them with me, I would love to see this board continue to improve and become something more....

+## Cartridge Shell

+This is a cartridge shell sized for standard TI-99/4A cartridges.
+Minor adjustments made at the 2014 TI-99/4A Faire in Chicago.
+This is the last version that I authored of this shell.

+Notes: This is in inches; not metric.
+When we first started doing 3D modeling like 20 years ago, the instructor (mistakenly) had us do it in inches.
+If someone can please help me to convert this to metric, and help me fix the rough top, I'd be happy to accept a merge request to fix it.
+(I don’t have a license to Inventor any longer, so I cannot modify it.)

+Knock yourself out and do whatever you want.
+That’s why it’s here!
+Cart Shell License: CC BY-SA

 Jon Guidry
 www.hexbus.com
 acadiel%guidry.org (replace % with @)